 This is a very important apartment viewing etiquette tip.
-Make sure you don’t arrive late to the viewing you requested and organized.
+Make sure you don’t arrive late to the viewing you requested and are organized.
 This is how you make sure you respect the agent’s time.

-It’s ideal to arrive right on time If you arrive early, be patient with the leasing agent or landlord.
+It’s ideal to arrive right on time.
+If you arrive early, be patient with the leasing agent or landlord.
 They may have prior appointments that they are coming from.

 If you’re running late despite your best efforts, make sure you notify whoever’s showing you the apartment.
 A quick call to let them know that you’re stuck in traffic can reassure them that you didn’t stand them up.